 - Save forum threads as PDF's- If you find think you will want to reference them in the future save the threads as PDF's.
 I can't name how many times I've seen something useful in a forum thread somewhere and then am not able to find it again later when I need it.
 I now try to save everything in PDF format which you can do on any computer by "Print as PDF".
 Forum pictures and stuff can also disappear from hosting changes and such so you want to make sure you don't lose all that helpful advice.

-- Price- If you're on a time constraint or a strict budget, don't go for a cheap donor.
+- Subaru WRX Price Advice- If you're on a time constraint or a strict budget, don't go for a cheap donor.
 I paid $2300 for mine, but the costs of that is a full rebuild of the engine, wiring issues, a new turbo, etc. I think a decent price for a donor is around the $5000 area so you can get one that is mechanically sound.

 - Engine Rebuild- A mistake I made while buying all my rebuild parts was buying the bearings and pistons too early.
 Wait to buy any size-dependent items such as pistons and bearings until you confirm what the machining needs of the engine parts are.

-- Which model/years to get?- Truly, as far as the 818 is concerned it does not matter what WRX model or year you get.
-Personally, I think the more important thing to consider is getting the best condition unmodified car you can find and don't really care if it's a sedan/wagon or 2003 or a 2007.
+- Which model/year Subaru WRX should I get for a Factory Five 818?- Truly, as far as the 818 is concerned it does not matter what WRX model or year you get.
+Personally, I think the more important thing to consider is getting the best condition unmodified car you can find and don't really care if it's a sedan/wagon, a 2003, or a 2007.
 2005-2007 Did get an upgraded transmission, new engine, improved front lower control arms, and better brakes.
 However, in the context of the 818 most of this stuff has less of an effect on the build than getting a car that everything works on.